The Israel Defense Forces’s field hospital is the best in the world, the United Nations has announced.

 Israel is one of 17 countries accepted by WHO for sending qualified foreign medical teams to aid in medical disaster relief in other countries.

-The other country’s field hospitals are ranked as Type 1 — which provide emergency outpatient care — and Type 2 — which provide operating rooms, surgical teams, and ICUs.
-The IDF’s field hospital is the only one to hold the Type 3 ranking — which provides inpatient referral surgical care.
+The other countries’ field hospitals are ranked as Type 1 — which provide emergency outpatient care, and Type 2 — which provide operating rooms, surgical teams and ICUs.
+The IDF’s field hospital is the only one to hold the Type 3 ranking for providing inpatient referral surgical care.

 The IDF field hospital delegation will travel to Hong Kong in the coming two weeks to accept an official flag from the WHO organization in recognition of its extraordinary achievement.